First of all, Turquoise varies in quality from Gem quality to low grade “chalk”.

 Above all, Tucson Turquoise offers many varieties of turquoise jewelry, with an emphasis on American Southwest turquoise.
 For example, the following is a list of turquoise varieties from the American Southwest.
 In conclusion, this turquoise is mainly from Nevada and Arizona.
 PLEASE NOTE:

-Another key point is that many examples of turquoise exhibit certain characteristics of prominent turquoise mines but….
+Also, another key point is that many examples of turquoise exhibit certain characteristics of prominent turquoise mines but….

 As a mater of fact, “Experts” can disagree on the particular mine from which a sample of turquoise originates.